-The best way is through My Housing Account.
+The best way to report a repair to your home is online through My Housing Account.
 With My Housing Account, you can book your own appointment slot for your repair.

 If your repair is an emergency, you should always call us on 0800 408 6008.

-- Telling any employee of the Council's housing team if they visit you at home, or are on your estate.
+You can also report a repair by informing any employee of the council's housing team if they visit you at home, or are on your estate.